developmentseed/project-seed/README.md

 There are two commands, both run via [`yarn`](https://yarnpkg.com/en/).

-- `yarn run build` - clean & build everything and put it into dist folder
+- `yarn build` - clean & build everything and put it into dist folder
-- `yarn run serve` - serve the pages and utilize live reload on changes to styles, fonts, images, scripts and HTML.
+- `yarn serve` - serve the pages and utilize live reload on changes to styles, fonts, images, scripts and HTML.

 ## Assets Structure